nslee333/nslee333/README.md

   I’m Nathan Lee and I'm working on learning fullstack web development.

-  🌱 I’m currently learning MongoDB and working with the MERN stack.
+  🌱 I’m currently learning APIs and working with the MERN stack.

-  📖 When working on projects, I regularly document and explain the system structure and syntax that I don't know to myself to deepen my knowledge and understanding.

-  💡 I'm working on learning not just how to build web applications, but how to think of systems as a whole, and integrating that thinking into my problem solving, and using that mindset to build solutions to large problems.

  Check out my Projects repo, that's were my main projects are located. :)